-Do you know what your goals are?
 Are you taking full advantage of the opportunities that social media is providing or are you just using it to help you sell books?

-Is social media chasing its own tail?
 Social media has real benefits.
 This is not just my opinion.
 Sure, human connections made on social media are not as strong as the connections we have with people in our local area, but you can build useful relationships with people all over the world with social media in a way that was impossible before.

-Is it an agent of change?
 Only time will tell whether the changes in our societies as a result of social media are long lasting or if we will eventually turn away from technology.
 I strongly suspect that technology will develop further and further.
 It may plateau at some stage and we may need to change how we do things, such as the annual obsolescence of many devices, but software and the internet are changing too fast and more and more people are finding innovative ways to use the web and getting employed in it, so I don’t think this wave of change is over yet.

 Jericho Writers is a global membership group for writers, providing everything you need to get published.
 Keep up with our news, membership offers, and updates by signing up to our newsletter.
 For more writing articles, take a look at our blog page.